moonc4ke/moonc4ke/README.md

 * Always thinking about my next surf trip.
 * Offce you say?
 I say "Please, NO!"
 * Started developing in 2008, but I'm still not a millionaire like DHH.
 What the ..?
-* Still reading One Piece
+* Still reading One Piece.
 * Favorite anime is Mashle: Magic and Muscles.
-And I think you know why
+And I think you know why.
-* Neovim is my favorite editor, ahh sorry, not Neovim, but Lazyvim
+* Neovim is my favorite editor, ahh sorry, not Neovim, but Lazyvim.